kadspace/multapp-autoclicker/README.md

    - **Easy Problems**: Simple multiplication with numbers 1-5 for $5 reward
    - **Medium Problems**: Multiplication with numbers 5-9 for $15 reward
    - **Hard Problems**: Multiplication with double-digit numbers for $30 reward
+   - Answers are checked automatically as you type
 4. Use your earnings to purchase upgrades:
    - **Upgrade Click Power**: Increases the amount of money you earn per click
    - **Auto Clicker**: Automatically clicks for you every second